Building on Linux

 Run the following command to build Matrix OS:

-make DEVICE=Mystrix build -
+make DEVICE=Mystrix2 build -

 Prepare for the upload by ensuring your Mystrix is in upload mode.